benzookapi/shopify-barebone-app-sample/docs/14-bulkoperation.md

 - Store each input chunk, operation ID, stage, and retry state in durable storage instead of browser or server memory.
 - Stream input and Result data files rather than loading complete files into memory.
 - Detect completion with ID-specific status polling or the `bulk_operations/finish` webhook, then download and retain the temporary Result data before its URL expires.
-- Build each variant chunk from the corresponding product creation Result data, using `__lineNumber` or another stable source key to correlate records.
+- Build each variant chunk from the corresponding product creation Result data, using `__lineNumber` or another stable source key to correlate product and media IDs.
 - Retry only failed result lines and make retries idempotent so a restarted worker doesn't create duplicate products or variants.
 - Schedule within the API-version concurrency limit.
 API version 2026-01 and later allows up to five concurrent bulk mutation operations per app and shop.